finos/common-cloud-controls/docs/governance/working-groups/recommendations/policies-recommendations.md

 ## Changes

-Changes to this policy/recommendation must be approved through a majority vote by the [SC].
+Changes to all policies/recommendations must be approved through a majority vote by the [SC].

 [SC]: <../../community-groups.md#steering-committee>
 [WG]: <../../community-groups.md#working-groups>